Admissions

 What is a typical day like at Averte?

-Each day’s schedule varies, but typical morning activities include volunteer opportunities (meals-on-wheels delivery, local senior center, community hiking trail maintenance, etc.), visits to a local gym, yoga, and outdoor activities such as walking around a local golf course.
+Each day’s schedule varies, but typical morning activities include volunteer opportunities (such as Meals on Wheels delivery, visits to a local senior center, or community hiking trail maintenance), trips to a local gym, yoga, and outdoor activities like walking around a nearby golf course or playing tennis in our indoor facility.

-After dinner, the house quiets down and the majority of staff go home for the day.
-Many evenings residents and staff will gather for an evening chat, a game of basketball, or perhaps settle in the living room to watch a movie or television program.
-Some residents enjoy hobbies such as knitting and crochet, and may spend time with evening staff who share their interest.
+After dinner, the house begins to wind down as most staff head home for the day.
+Many evenings, residents and staff gather for casual chats, a game of basketball, or a movie or television program in the living room.
+Some residents enjoy hobbies like knitting and crochet and may spend time with evening staff who share those interests.

-Residents are also encouraged to help plan activities that are of particular interest to them, such as going to a local farmer’s market or art gallery.
+Residents are also encouraged to help plan activities that interest them, such as outings to local farmers markets or art galleries.

 Electronic items such as; laptops, mobile phones and i-pads are welcome as long as they do not become barriers to attending treatment.
 If these items are used in lieu of attending a therapy session, a group or a therapeutic activity, a team meeting will be held to facilitate a reasonable change.